bxparks/rpn83p/USER_GUIDE.md

 `ESC` button.
 But the TI-83 and TI-84 calculators do not have an `ESC` button (unlike the TI-92 and TI Voyager 200 series calculators), so the `ON` button was recruited for this functionality.
-This seemed to make sense because the HP-42S uses the `ON` key which doubles as the `EXIT` key to perform implement this function.
+This seemed to make sense because the HP-42S uses the `ON` key which doubles as the `EXIT` key to perform this function.

 The `HOME` button is useful to go directly to the top of the menu hierarchy from anywhere in the menu hierarchy.
 The TI-83 and TI-84 calculators do not have a